Brothers Osborne Explain Their ‘Misfits Thanksgiving’ Tradition

 Even when they're separated from the rest of their family, siblings T.J. and John Osborne of the Brothers Osborne have always had each other on holidays.
 However, they realize that not everyone is as lucky, and so, a few years ago, they began a new Thanksgiving tradition.

-"A lot of people in Nashville didn’t have the time or couldn’t afford to go home, back when we were all struggling musicians, [so] we started this thing called 'Misfits Thanksgiving'," John Osborne tells The Boot.
+"A lot of people in Nashville didn’t have the time or couldn’t afford to go home, back when we were all struggling musicians, [so] we started this thing called 'Misfits Thanksgiving'," John Osborne told The Boot in 2015.
 "Everyone who lives in Nashville, we invited to our house."

-The gathering, Osborne explains, has grown rapidly, from "eight or nine people" the first year to "nearly 30" last year.
+The gathering, Osborne explains, grew rapidly, from "eight or nine people" the first year to "nearly 30" in 2014.
+"It’s getting to the point where we can’t have it at our house anymore," he said.